xjtxjt/cithub-generation/Usage.md

 | `repeat`          | int    |           | number of repetitions, default = 1                           |
 | `model_text`      | string |           | the plain text of test model file                            |
 | `constraint_text` | string |           | the plain text of constraint file                            |

+Additional parameters supported:

+* ACTS: the format of covering array generated can be additionally specificed by a parameter `array_format`.
+Available options include `numeric`,  `nist` and `csv`, with `numeric` as the default value.
+* CAgen: the core generation algorithm can be additionally specificed by a parameter `core_algorithm`.
+Available options include `ipog`, `ipog-f`, and `ipog-f2`, with `ipog-f` as the default value.

 **File Data**